-- There will typically an initial fee charged by the money transfer card of up to 5% of the amount transferred to your bank account
+- There will typically be an initial fee charged by the money transfer card of up to 5% of the amount transferred to your bank account.

 Alternatives to using a credit card to pay off a loan

 If you are struggling with repaying your personal loan, a good first port of call is talking to the lender.
 It may be able to offer you support, including offering payment holidays or extending the term of the loan to reduce the payments.
-It is worth noting, however, that both of these options result in you having to pay more in interest over the lifetime of the loan and could also be reported on your credit file.
+It is worth noting, however, that both of these options result in you having to pay more in interest over the lifetime of the loan and could also damage your credit score.